 Sear the London Broil:

 If you have a slow cooker that has a sear function, go ahead and pre-heat that.
-If you do not have a slow cooker with a sear function, you can use a large skillet over medium-high heat.
+If you do not have a slow cooker with a sear function, you can use a large cast iron pan or large skillet over medium-high heat or a dutch oven.

-Now we can add in the butter and avocado oil and sear the roast on both sides for a few minutes to get a brown crust.
+Now we can add in the butter and avocado oil and do a quick sear on both sides for 1-2 minutes to get a brown crust.

-Now, with the London Broil roast in your slow cooker, add in the onion and the garlic.
+Now, with the London Broil roast in your slow cooker, add in the onion and the garlic on top of the meat.
 I love to use frozen diced onion for even easier prep time.

 Making the Balsamic Sauce:

-In a small bowl, mix together the beef broth, tomato paste, balsamic vinegar, brown sugar and Worcestershire.
+In a small bowl, mix together the remaining ingredients: beef broth, tomato paste, balsamic vinegar, brown sugar and Worcestershire.

 Pour this mixture over the roast.

-Cook in the slow cooker on low for 8 hours or high for 4 hours.
+Cook in the slow cooker on low for 8-10 hours or high for 4 hours, or until the meat is fork tender.
+For an even quicker cook time, cut the roast into smaller pieces before slow cooking.

-When finished, shred with two forks and serve with mashed potatoes or mashed cauliflower.
+When finished, shred with two forks and serve with mashed potatoes, green beans, homemade bread or mashed cauliflower.

 This crockpot London boil is a perfect make-ahead meal that will please the whole family!

-Like this easy keto friendly crockpot recipe?
-Check out my recipes for Crock Pot Pork Roast- Only 3 Ingredients, Cube Steak Recipe (Crockpot or Stove Top) or Crock Pot BBQ Chicken Thighs!
+Like this easy keto friendly slow cooker recipe?
+Check out my delicious recipes for Crock Pot Pork Roast- Only 3 Ingredients, Cube Steak Recipe (Crockpot or Stove Top) or Crock Pot BBQ Chicken Thighs!

 Ingredients